sematext/docs/docs/experience/webvitals.md

 #### Largest Contentful Paint (LCP)

 Measures *page loading* performance.
 Google suggests that **LCP** should be **below 2500 milliseconds**, which means that to provide a good user experience, the largest contentful paint should occur within 2.5 seconds of when the page first starts loading.
+[Learn more about Largest Contentful Paint](https://sematext.com/glossary/largest-contentful-paint/).

 #### First Input Delay (FID)

 Measures *interactivity* of the web application.
 Google suggests that to provide good user experience, pages should have a first input delay of **less than 100 milliseconds**.
-Please note that FID is not measured in [Sematext Synthetics](/synthetics/browser-monitor/#web-vitals).
+Please note that FID is not measured in [Sematext Synthetics](/synthetics/browser-monitor/#web-vitals), but it is measured in Sematext Experience.
+[Learn more about First Input Delay](https://sematext.com/glossary/first-input-delay/).

 #### Cumulative Layout Shift (CLS)

 Measures *visual* stability of the web page.
 To provide a good user experience Google suggests that the pages should maintain a cumulative layout shift of **less than 0.1**.
+[Learn more about Cumulative Layout Shift](https://sematext.com/glossary/cumulative-layout-shift/).

 ### Other Web Vitals Metrics